 What are the advantages of veterans disability compensation?

 There are several advantages of VA disability compensation, if you are a military veteran with a service-related disability.
 There is no income limit for VA disability compensation.
-This means you are eligible to recover benefits and work at the same time.
+This means you are eligible to recover benefits and work at the same time as long as you are not receiving TDIU benefits.

 Another advantage of VA disability compensation over SSDI is that VA disability does not require you to be 100 percent disabled.
 You can receive VA disability compensation for a partial disability, with as little as 10 percent disability.